 Lodge 6-Quart Enameled Cast Iron Dutch Oven, $59.90 on Amazon

-Try making pot pie in a Dutch oven.
+Try making one big pot pie in a Dutch oven.

+This large-format chicken pot pie is a casual, comforting way to serve a crowd.
 Creamed chicken makes a luscious base for this flaky, delicate, veggie-filled treat, which includes peas, celery, fresh herbs, and coarsely chopped potato chunks for added texture.
-Make a double batch of the filling and keep it in the freezer for a last-minute dinner solution.
+Make a double batch of the filling and keep it in the freezer for a last-minute dinner solution; just make sure to defrost your puff pastry in time if it’s frozen.
 Get our Chicken Pot Pie recipe.

 Mashed Yukon Gold potatoes make a simultaneously fluffy and crunchy topping for this shepherd’s-pie-style take on the UK’s popular pub fare.
 A few minutes under the broiler after baking and you can really crisp up the potato layer.
 Minced chives add freshness to white fish fillets; you can substitute canned as you see fit and add additional herbs for color.
 Get our Fish Pie recipe.